brunosan/cv/index.md

 * Project Manager at AEGEE (NGO).
 Duties both local and European (Treasurer, Secretary, IT, Logistics).
 2003-2008
 * Member of Civil Protection in Gijón.
 Firemen, Police & Paramedics support. +400 hours of duty service.
 1999-2004
 * Project Manager of several European Traveling Summer Universities at the *European Student´s Forum*.
 2001-2004
+* Political Candidate (2019):
+ >[Volt Europa](https://www.volteuropa.org/) is the first political movement to establish the same party and program across Europe.
+In the European Elections 2019 we ran from 8 countries.
+I was voted head of the list from Volt Spain.
+In the elections we got +32.000 votes in Spain, with a campaign cost per vote of 0.25 euros, a record of campaign efficiency, but far from the 300k votes needed.
+Across Europe Volt Europa gathered 0.5 million votes, validating this political innovation, and electing one MEP, in Germany.

 ## Languages ##
 <table style="align:left; width:50%;"><tr>